Demonstrators return to immigration jail after attack, death

 Willem Van Spronsen, 69, was found dead Saturday after four police officers arrived and opened fire.

 Demonstrators returned Sunday to the privately run Tacoma Northwest Detention Center, KOMO-TV reported.
 The demonstrators were protesting the facility and U.S. Immigration and Customs Enforcement roundups that were supposed to begin Sunday.
+There were about 100 people gathered outside the center, the television station reported.

 The facility holds migrants pending deportation proceedings.
 The detention center has also held immigration-seeking parents separated from their children under President Donald Trump’s “zero tolerance” policy, an effort meant to deter illegal immigration.